 - Enjoy the Detailed Queue: Make your way through the queue with great anticipation!
 The journey begins in the queue as guests begin an uphill trek around a massive root structure, over a land bridge above waterfalls to an authentic totem garden.
-Meandering passageways lead to a cave-like structure where the great–winged banshees, or Ikran as the Na’vis call them, are celebrated in paintings and majestic totems.
+Meandering passageways lead to a cave-like structure where the great–winged banshees, or Ikran as the Na’ vis call them, are celebrated in paintings and majestic totems.
 Next, guests enter an old, once abandoned RDA facility with a laboratory partially restored.
 Here, there are scientific experiments in progress with references to habitat restoration, the ecosystem, water purification and the connection of all living things.
-Next stop is the genetic matching room where explorers are scanned and genetic material is sampled to connect them to personal avatars in preparation for a flight experience.
+The next stop is the genetic matching room where explorers are scanned and genetic material is sampled to connect them to personal avatars in preparation for a flight experience.
 The queue experience is one you won’t mind waiting in!
-(Check out the amazing photos from Disney Photo Snapper in the slideshow below).
+(Check out the fantastic photos from Disney Photo Snapper in the slideshow below).

 - Entering the Attraction: Upon entering, a Cast Member will ask for your party size then have you proceed to a numbered row.
-At the bottom of this numbered row, another Cast Member will ask you how many is in your party and assign you an individual number.
+At the bottom of this numbered row, another Cast Member will ask you how many is in your party and assign you a specific number.
 Enter what looks like a lab building door into a room and find your number to stand on.
 If you’ve been on Soarin’ at Epcot, this process is similar.

-- Debriefing: From here you will watch a screen that debriefs you.
-You will be told that Na’vi people can experience riding on a Banshee, but because we are humans we cannot, UNLESS we use an Avatar.
+- Debriefing: From here, you will watch a screen that debriefs you.
+You will be told that Na’vi people can experience riding on a Banshee, but because we are humans, we cannot UNLESS we use an Avatar.
 We were then asked to move around while remaining on our number until we were matched with an Avatar.
 It’s neat to watch your body particles wiggle around on the screen!
 Once the computer finds a match for everyone, you move into another holding room where a Cast Member hands out 3D glasses.
 In this room, the screen debriefs you on how to board your Banshee.
 It seems this portion can slightly change as one experience we went right in after the instructions, but on another experience, we were told some of our party was contaminated with a virus that they had to clear before we locked in with our Avatars.
 We believe it changes based on the readiness of the Banshees – buying time in other words!
 While this debriefing portion sounds lengthy, it actually moved rather quickly.

 - Board the Banshee: Let’s enter the seating room!
 Here you will see a row of motorcycle style seats.
-Walk to your number, put your belongings on the wall behind you, then straddle your “banshee”.
-You’ll be instructed to move all the way forward, pressing your stomach again the front and legs as far forward as possible.
+Walk to your number, put your belongings on the wall behind you, then straddle your “banshee.”
+You’ll be instructed to move all the way forward, pressing your stomach again, the front and legs, as far forward as possible.
 You will then be locked in with a comfortable pad like bar that comes up on your back.
 The screen in front of you shows that you are being linked to your Avatar.
-A few vibrations, neat little stage processes and being able to see yourself in your screen, and finally you’ll be officially connected to your Avatar.
+A few vibrations, neat little stage processes, and being able to see yourself in your screen, and finally, you’ll be officially connected to your Avatar.

 - Flying: NOW for the exhilarating part – you’re flying.
-We’ve heard the concept be compared to Soarin’ in Epcot but really it is its own experience.
+We’ve heard the concept be compared to Soarin’ in Epcot, but really it is its own experience.
 If you look away from the screen, you’ll see boxed sections all around you.
-Each boxed section holds 9 or so banshees and you can see people experiencing the attraction with you.
-It’s easy to lose sight of them however because the screen technology is brilliant.
+Each boxed section holds 9 or so banshees, and you can see people experiencing the attraction with you.
+It’s easy to lose sight of them however, because the screen technology is brilliant.
 We’ve never felt so close to truly flying.
-It was so smooth and with the 4D effects like misting water and awesome smells, it felt like we were really experiencing flying on a banshee!
+It was so smooth, and with the 4D effects like misting water and awesome smells, it felt like we were really experiencing flying on a banshee!
 To make it even better, you can feel the banshee breathing under you.
 The area where your knees are located goes in and out to simulate the banshee’s lungs between your knees!
 To our surprise, we both agree that Avatar Flight of Passage is now our favorite attraction on Disney property.

 7 – Extras Notes

 We would like to mention that a couple of friends have experienced motion sickness while riding Avatar Flight of Passage.
 Guests who suffer from motion sickness need to be warned that this ride is on a whole new level than any other simulator/movie attraction at Disney.
 The full immersion of the senses in this ride makes it so much more intense than rides like Soarin’ or Star Tours.
 In our case, neither one of us felt any sort of motion sickness.
 Mike typically doesn’t care for the open heights in Soarin’ but felt secure on this attraction.
-Jamie gets motion sickness from Star Tours in Hollywood Studios, but didn’t feel any sort of motion sickness on Avatar Flight of Passage.
+Jamie gets motion sickness from Star Tours in Hollywood Studios but didn’t feel any sort of motion sickness on Avatar Flight of Passage.

 Editors Note: While Cindy has no problem riding attractions like Expedition Everest or Soarin’, this ride was another story; she got terribly sick.
 If you’re prone to motion sickness, you probably want to take a pass on this attraction.
 If you still want to experience the ride, you may want to consider having a sick bag ready and perhaps try some Dramamine before boarding.

 We’ll also say that the new rave is all about the robotic Banshees guests can purchase in Windtraders.
-Unfortunately, when we visited Windtraders all the Banshees were sold out!
+Unfortunately, when we visited Windtraders, all the Banshees were sold out!